 Coronavirus Arrangements: Woodland Retreats

-From the 4th July the government has given the go-ahead for the hospitality and accommodation sectors to re-open as part of easing the lockdown restrictions.
-In line with this advice we will be gradually re-starting our programme with our Woodland Retreats starting from July 7 and Sharpham House Retreats from July 24.
+From July 4 the government has given the go-ahead for the hospitality and accommodation sectors to re-open as part of easing the lockdown restrictions.
+In line with this advice we will be gradually re-starting our programme with our Woodland Retreats starting from July 7 and Sharpham House Retreats from July 27.

 We will be following social distancing guidelines and carefully developing our risk assessment planning to ensure that we can make your stay here as safe as possible.
 The risks of infection are greatly reduced in the outdoors.
 All participants will occupy a single bell tent and all activities will follow social distancing guidelines.